Tonto National Forest

 The Tonto National Forest, encompassing 2,873,200 acres, is the largest of the six national forests in Arizona and is the ninth largest national forest in the United States.
 The forest has diverse scenery, with elevations ranging from 1,400 feet (427 m) in the Sonoran Desert to 7,400 feet (2,256 m) in the ponderosa pine forests of the Mogollon Rim (pronounced MOH-gee-on, or MUH-gee-own).
 The Tonto National Forest is also one of the most visited "urban" forests in the United States.

 The boundaries of the Tonto National Forest are the Phoenix metropolitan area to the south, the Mogollon Rim to the north and the San Carlos and Fort Apache Indian Reservation to the east.
 The Tonto (Spanish for "foolish") is managed by the USDA Forest Service and its headquarters are in Phoenix.
 There are local ranger district offices in Globe, Mesa, Payson, Roosevelt, Scottsdale, and Young.

 On June 13, 2020, a wildfire ignited in the Tonto Basin area.
 The Bush Fire, as it was named, burned 193455 acres, becoming Arizona's fifth largest fire on record.
 The fire was sufficiently contained by July 1, prompting the Incident Management Team to transition control to the Forest Service, which subsequently conducted a Burned Area Emergency Response (BAER) assessment to begin rehabilitation efforts.
 Investigators determined the fire was human-caused.

 Wildlife

 Many wildlife species inhabit the forest including Colorado desert raccoons, bald eagles, New Mexico black bears, Mearns coyotes, Arizona skunks, bobcats, greater roadrunners, prairie falcons, Coues' white-tailed deer, long-eared owls, desert mule deer, Western red-tailed hawks, Great blue herons, North American cougars, American barn owls, ring-tailed cats, American kestrels, pronghorns, javelinas, and Rocky Mountain elk.

 Lakes, rivers and streams

-The Tonto National Forest has six notable cold water reservoirs:
+The Tonto National Forest has six cold water reservoirs: